vzaliva/coq-switch/README.md

       : nat -> option Ex1_Choices
 ```

-Now, using these could be used for easy matching:
+Now, the generated definitions could be used for easy matching:

 ```coq
 Definition Ex1 (n:nat) : T :=